Return on Equity Definition

 DuPont Return on Equity = Profit Margin * Total Asset Turnover * Equity Multiplier

-Now you can understand that they all are separate ratios.
-If you are wondering how come we have come to the conclusion that if we multiply these three ratios, we will get a return on equity, here’s how we have reached a conclusion.
+Now you can interpret that they all are different ratios.
+If you wonder how come we have concluded that if we multiply these three ratios, we will get a return on equity, here's how we have concluded.

 - Profit Margin = Net Income / Net Sales